 Ultimately‚ we measure our progress not only by paying taxpayers and improving the housing finance system‚ but also by the difference we make in people’s lives.

-For example‚ we help families avoid foreclosure – more than 1.3 million from 2009 through March 31, 2013.
+For example‚ we help families retain their homes or avoid foreclosure – 1.5 million workout solutions, including 1 million loan modifications from 2009 through September 30, 2013.
 We work with mortgage servicers to reach at-risk homeowners early‚ helping them stay in their homes.